-The Ray County Health Department has announced that a contract to continue to provide WIC services for federal fiscal year 2021 has been signed with the Missouri Department of Health and Senior Services.
-Under the terms of the contract, the Ray County Health Department (RCHD) will be able to serve 975 persons eligible for WIC every month.
+The Ray County Health Department announces a contract continuance to provide WIC services for federal fiscal year 2023 has been signed with the Missouri Department of Health and Senior Services.

 Women, Infants and Children (WIC) is a special supplemental nutrition program providing services to pregnant women, new mothers, infants and children up to their 5th birthday based on nutritional risk and income eligibility.
-The primary services provided are health screening, risk assessment, nutrition education and counseling, breastfeeding promotion and referrals to health care.
-Nutritious supplemental food is provided at no cost to participants.
-To be eligible for WIC applicants must have an income of less than or equal to 185% of the poverty level and be determined by a health professional to be at nutritional risk.
+The primary services provided are healthy, supplemental food, risk assessment, nutrition education and counseling, breastfeeding promotion and support, health screening and referrals to health care.
+To be eligible for WIC, applicants must have an income of less than or equal to 185% of the poverty level and be at nutritional risk.
 Migrant families are also eligible.